Cold-weather warfare: World War I

 During the First World War, soldiers on the Western front involved in trench warfare were forced to deal with freezing conditions, trench foot, frostbite, and disease.
 The winter of 1916-17 was exceptionally cold, which caused great hardship and deaths among the soldiers.
 Equipment and vehicles also were not suited for the freezing conditions.

 At the Battle of Sarikamish, Ottoman troops were unprepared for winter fighting and suffered major losses, with 25,000 freezing to death before the battle even began.

 On the Italian front, fighting bogged down in trench warfare but at mountain elevations.
-On White Friday, thousands of troops from both sides were killed in avalanches in the Dolomites.
+On White Friday, thousands of troops from both Italy and Austria-Hungary were killed in avalanches in the Dolomites.

 World War II

-The Finnish Army used ski troops during the Winter War and the Second World War in which the numerically-superior but road-bound Soviet forces were vulnerable to attack by mobile, white-clad ski troops, approaching from untracked, frozen terrain.
+The Finnish Army used ski troops during the Winter War and the Second World War in which the numerically superior but road-bound Soviet forces were vulnerable to attack by mobile, white-clad ski troops, approaching from untracked, frozen terrain.

 The Wehrmacht maintained elite mountain troops, Gebirgsjäger.
 They were organized in small, specialized units, which relied on pack animals.
 Typical weapons were light machine guns, mortars, and anti-tank guns.
 Control of ridge lines was paramount, using a limited number of outposts.
 They operated on the principles of fewer arms, but more ammunition per weapon and the economical use thereof.

 In Operation Barbarossa in 1941, both Russian and German soldiers had to endure terrible conditions during the Russian winter.
 The German-Finnish joint offensive against Murmansk (Operation Silver Fox) in 1941 saw heavy fighting in the Arctic environment.
-Subsequently, the Petsamo-Kirkenes Operation conducted by the Soviet Army against the Wehrmacht in 1944 in northern Finland and Norway drove the Germans out of there.
+Subsequently, the Petsamo-Kirkenes Operation conducted by the Soviet Army against the Wehrmacht in 1944 in northern Finland and Norway drove the Germans out.
 In late 1944, Finland turned against its former cobelligerents of Nazi Germany under Soviet pressure and pressured the Germans to withdraw in the ensuing Lapland War.
 While use of ski infantry was common in the Soviet Army, Germany formed only one division for movement on skis.

 From June 1942 to August 1943, the United States and Canada fought the Japanese in the Aleutian Islands Campaign in the Alaska Territory.